GeorgePearse/bayesian_filters/docs/index.md

 All filters include comprehensive test suites and are used in production systems.

-## About This Fork

-This is a fork of the original [FilterPy](https://github.com/rlabbe/filterpy) library by Roger Labbe.
-The main changes:

-- Renamed from `filterpy` to `bayesian_filters` for PyPI publication
-- Modern packaging with `uv` and `pyproject.toml`
-- Updated documentation with MkDocs Material theme
-- Automated releases and GitHub Pages deployment

-Original project credit goes to Roger Labbe.

 ## License

 MIT License - see [LICENSE](https://github.com/GeorgePearse/filterpy/blob/master/LICENSE) for details.